omundy/learn-computers/topics-data-types.md

 ### Floats

-Numbers with decimals, also called "floating-point numbers".
+Numbers with decimals, also called `floats` ("floating-point numbers").

 ```js
 3.14